Walgreens The Thread

 People can develop prediabetes in one of two ways:

-Some risk factors for prediabetes include:
+Some factors that increase your risk of developing prediabetes include:

 Healthcare providers typically use two blood tests to diagnose prediabetes.
 The first is the fasting plasma glucose (FPG) test, which detects your blood sugar levels after you have fasted for at least eight hours.
 A normal FPG level is 99 mg/dL or less.
 The prediabetes range is 100 to 125 mg/dL.
 The type 2 diabetes range is 126 mg/dL or more.

 The second test used to diagnose prediabetes is the A1C test, which tells healthcare providers your average blood sugar levels over the past three months.
 The normal level is below 5.7%.
 For type 2 diabetes, it’s 6.5% and above.
-The A1C range for prediabetes is between 5.7% and 6.5%.
+The A1C range for prediabetes is between 5.7% and 6.4%.

 What are the symptoms and signs of prediabetes?

 It’s possible to have elevated blood sugar levels without experiencing any prediabetes symptoms.
 In fact, many people don’t know they have it until they undergo routine blood work.
 One possible warning sign is darkened skin around the neck, groin and/or armpits.
 Some people also get small skin growths called skin tags in these same areas.
+Changes in eyesight can also be an indication of prediabetes.

 If prediabetes progresses, you could develop symptoms of type 2 diabetes, which include: